LawOff/chatGPT-Snippets/README.md

 <img width="248" alt="image" src="https://user-images.githubusercontent.com/95545719/208895466-32ebb824-e92e-4770-9e11-dd491cfd52ae.png">

-Your script will now be executed every time you load a compatible page.
+Your script will now be executed every time you load on https://chat.openai.com/

 Alternatively, you can use a different extension that allows you to run scripts on websites.
 The process is similar, just install the extension and add your script in the same way.